-AIS is an automatic identification system that was introduced by the UN's International Maritime Organisation (IMO) in order to increase the safety of ships and the environment, and to improve traffic monitoring and maritime traffic services.
+AIS (Automatic Identification System) was introduced by the UN's International Maritime Organisation (IMO) to increase the safety of ships and the environment, and to improve traffic monitoring and maritime traffic services.

 - Dynamic (position, course, speed)

 - Details on the sailing (destination, estimated time of arrival, cargo, draught)

 AIS range is limited by VHF range, which is determined primarily by the height of the antenna.
 AIS Norway covers, with some exceptions, the area from the Norwegian baseline to 40-60 nautical miles from the coast.